needle-mirror/com.unity.collections/Documentation~/allocator-custom-define.md

     // Implement the IsCustomAllocator property required by IAllocator interface public bool IsCustomAllocator { get { return m_handle.IsCustomAllocator; } }

+    // Implement the IsAutoDispose property required by IAllocator interface
+    // Allocations made by this example allocator are not automatically disposed.
+    // This implementation can be skipped because the default implementation of
+    // this property is false.
+    public bool IsAutoDispose { get { return false; } }

     // Implement the Dispose method required by IDisposable interface because
     // AllocatorManager.IAllocator implements IDisposable